-Year Ended December 31, 2021 2020 2019 Unrecognized tax benefits-January 1 \$ 1,836 \$ 4,314 \$ 1,476 Gross increases-tax positions in prior period (21) 1,378 Gross decreases-tax positions in prior period (129) (2,608) (10) Gross increases-tax positions in current period 460 151 1,470 Settlement (90) Unrecognized tax benefits-December 31 \$ 2,077 \$ 1,836 \$ 4,314 jurisdictions that remain subject to examination are not considered significant.
+Year Ended December 31, 2022 2021 20 Unrecognized tax benefits-January 1 \$ 2,077 \$ 1,836 \$ 4,314 Gross increases-tax positions in prior period (21) Gross decreases-tax positions in prior period (20) (129) (2,608) Gross increases-tax positions in current period 106 460 151 Settlement (90) Unrecognized tax benefits-December 31 \$ 2,163 \$ 2,077 \$ 1,836

+The Company files income tax returns in the U.S. and various state and foreign jurisdictions.
+The statute of limitations for U.S. purposes is open for tax years ending on or after December 31, 2017, However, NOLs generated in years prior to 2016 and utilized in future periods may be subject to examination by U.S. tax authorities.
+State jurisdictions that remain subject to examination are not considered significant.
 The Company has significant foreign operations in India and EMEA.
 The Company may be subject to examination by the India tax authorities for tax periods ending on or after March 31, 2014.

-The Company files income tax returns in the U.S. and various state and foreign jurisdictions.
-The statute of limitations for U.S. purposes is open for tax years ending on or after December 31, 2016, However, NOLs generated in years prior to 2016 and utilized in future periods may be subject to examination by U.S. tax authorities.
-State

-At December 31, 2021, the Company maintains its prior indefinite reinvestment assertion on undistributed earnings related to certain foreign subsidiaries.
-Accordingly, no deferred taxes have been provided for withholding taxes or other taxes that would result upon repatriation of approximately \$132.9 million of undistributed earnings from these foreign subsidiaries as those earnings continue to be permanently reinvested.
+At December 31, 2022, the Company maintains its prior indefinite reinvestment assertion on undistributed earnings related to certain foreign subsidiaries.
+Accordingly, no deferred taxes have been provided for withholding taxes or other taxes that would result upon repatriation of approximately \$153.4 million of undistributed earnings from these foreign subsidiaries as those earnings continue to be permanently reinvested.
 However, the Company does not indefinitely reinvest earnings in Canada, China, India, Mexico and Philippines.
-The Company recorded \$7.1 million and \$6.0 million of foreign withholding taxes on the undistributed earnings of these jurisdictions at December 31, 2021 and 2020, respectively.
-The Company recorded \$1.1 million of deferred expense, \$0.3 million of deferred benefit, and \$1.6 million of deferred expense in the consolidated statement of operations during the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company recorded \$7.9 million and \$7.1 million of foreign withholding taxes on the undistributed earnings of these jurisdictions at December 31, 2022 and 2021, respectively.
+The Company recorded \$0.8 million deferred expense, \$1.1 million of deferred expense and \$0.3 million of deferred benefit in the consolidated statement of operations at December 31, 2022, 2021 and 2020, respectively.
 The foreign withholding taxes deferred expense recorded in the current year is attributable to the current year undistributed earnings.